Police investigating ‘swatting’ call directed at Marjorie Taylor Greene’s home

-(The Hill) — Authorities say they are investigating a 911 call that claimed a shooting was taking place at Georiga Rep. Marjorie Taylor Greene’s (R) home early Wednesday morning.
+(The Hill) — Authorities say they are investigating a 911 call that claimed a shooting was taking place at Georgia Rep. Marjorie Taylor Greene’s (R) home early Wednesday morning.

 The Rome Police Department said in a statement that officers responded to a 911 call at 1:03 a.m. claiming an individual was shot multiple times at Greene’s house.